Entering into the Docker world: A Hitch-hikers Guide to Clustering

 Conclusion

-Now-a-days, microservice architectural applications have multiple distributed systems dedicated to specific tasks.
-Docker and Mesos together, where Mesos can run and manage Docker containers in addition to Marathon frameworks, can be a viable solution to the micro-service scenario.
-Docker containers provide a consistent, compact and flexible means of packaging application builds.
-Delivering applications with Docker on Mesos promises a truly elastic, efficient and consistent platform for delivering a range of applications on premises or in the cloud.
-Hence, depending on how your application makes use of docker containers (refer Docker usecases above), an appropriate framework should be chosen to work with the Docker-Mesos configuration.
+Nowadays, microservice architectural applications have multiple distributed systems dedicated to specific tasks.
+Together, where Mesos can run and manage Docker containers in addition to Marathon frameworks, Docker and Mesos can be viable solution to the micro-service scenario.
+Docker containers provide consistent, compact, and flexible packaging application builds.
+Delivering applications with Docker on Mesos promises a truly elastic, efficient, and consistent platform for delivering a range of applications on-premises or in the cloud.
+Hence, depending on how your application uses docker containers (refer to Docker use-cases above), an appropriate framework should be chosen to work with the Docker-Mesos configuration.

-To know more about how Docker can help your application, contact our experts!
+Contact our experts to know more about how Docker can help your application!